-Currently, six doctoral studies (two medical doctors, one psychologist, two (bio)engineers and a sientific researcher) focus on cancer in pregnancy.
+Currently, seven doctoral studies (two medical doctors, two psychologists, two (bio)engineers and a sientific researcher) focus on cancer in pregnancy.
 We document the general well being, neurological and cardiological outcomeof children after in utero exposure to chemo– and/or radiotherapy.
 We assess the general development and health and educational level of children.
 We assess the neurological development of the children at predefined ages: neonatally (a standardised clinical neurological examination), at 18 months (Bayley score), at 6 year and three yearly thereafter (IQ-test, audiometry, neuropsychological test battery for working memory and attention until 18 years.
 At each visit a cardiac assessment will be made.
 In addition, in children from 9 years old, a functional magnetic resonance imaging study is performed.

 We observed that some children have a lower birthweight than expected.
 Therefore, we hope to find sufficient resources investigate different factors that may explain this observation.

 To further investigate the placental filter function in a human placental perfusion model.
 The advantage of this model is that we do not need an animal model.
 Transplacental passage of different drugs and combinations will be tested.